Mate Rimac: Rimac Automobili

 Rimac always wanted to show that it was possible to build a car and a car company in Croatia.
 When he had started the company as a 21-year-old, he had no automotive experience and being from Croatia, a country with little automotive industry, he could not hire anybody with experience.
 Likewise, he did not have the financial means to attract foreign staff to bring in experience.
 He asked the University for Mechanical Engineering in Zagreb for help to develop the car, but was told by a professor that it was impossible to build a car in Croatia and that he should give up.

 Rimac presented their first model, the Rimac Concept_One, at the 2011 Frankfurt Motor Show.
 Adriano Mudri has worked with Rimac ever since and is Rimac's Director of Design today.

 During the initial years, Rimac was always on the edge of survival and having a hard time attracting investors to put money into a Croatian tech company.
 However, after years of proving themselves to the industry, Rimac grew and eventually attracted significant investment from companies such as Porsche, Hyundai and Kia.

-In 2018 Rimac introduced its next generation sports car, the Nevera (renamed from C_Two).
+In 2018, Rimac introduced its next generation sports car, the Nevera (renamed from C_Two).
 After undergoing final development and testing in 2020, production and customer deliveries were planned for 2021.
-As of 2021, the company is headquartered in Croatia, employs over 900 people and has grown into a leader within a highly competitive industry with the ambition to become a Tier 1 supplier to many OEMs.
+As of 2021, the company is headquartered in Croatia, employs over 900 people and has grown into a leader within a competitive industry.
 The company is vertically integrated with many of the components produced in-house.

-The next challenge is to grow from a low volume manufacturer of complex high-end electrification components, to an established Tier 1 supplier for the industry.
-Rimac plans to open new high-volume production lines for battery packs, powertrain systems and the Nevera sportscar.

-On November 2, 2021, Rimac was announced CEO of Bugatti Rimac, a joint partnership between the Rimac Group, Bugatti, and Porsche AG.
+In January 2020, Rimac began working with influencer and race instructor, Misha Charoudin.
+On 2 November 2021, Rimac was announced CEO of Bugatti Rimac, a joint partnership between the Rimac Group, Bugatti and Porsche AG.

 Greyp Bikes

 In 2013, Rimac founded Greyp Bikes, a sister company of Rimac Automobili with the purpose of manufacturing high-performance electric bicycles with which he "intends to change the world".

 Greyp currently sells a range of electric bicycles, and has won a Design Innovation Award for its technology.
 The bikes' Central Intelligence Module and eSim help to keep the bike online at all times, while a partner app allows for navigation, fitness tracking and data analysis.
-All e-bikes with Greyp technology can virtually communicate with each other, linking real-life cycling experiences with the virtual world.

-The Greyp range currently includes the G6 & G5 mountain bikes, but will grow to include a range of eTrekking (eSUV) bikes in 2021, as well as eCity bikes in 2022.
+In February 2023, Porsche AG took complete ownership of Greyp Bikes and the business is now known as Porsche eBike Performance GmbH.